johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

 ---
 ## Getting Started

-This section provides a quick, reliable path to running the VisitScotland Wish List Service locally.
+This section provides a quick, reliable path to running the Visit Scotland Wish List Service locally.
 Follow these steps to clone the repository, build the project, start the server, and verify the API.